Excessive interest and financing expenses limitation rules

 T2229 Election to forgo a foreign accrual property loss under clause 95(2)(f.11)(ii)(E)

-You can submit your letter for the election through My Business Account or Represent A Client using Submit documents.
+Submit your completed election form through My Business Account or Represent A Client using Submit documents.

 1. Select “No” when asked for case or reference number

-If you are not filing electronically, mail the letter to your tax centre.
+If you are not filing electronically, mail the form to your tax centre.
 To determine your tax centre, refer to: Tax centres.

 Information return requirement waived